keziei/terraform-projects/README.md

 Each directory in this repository represents a separate Terraform lab or module.

 ### **1. Target Infrastructure - WIP**
-- Deploy AWS 3 tier architecture with dedicated vpc and select cidr range, db & app private tier, public web tier, and bastion public subnet across multi az
+- Deploy AWS 3 tier architecture with dedicated vpc and select cidr range, db & app private tier, public web tier, and bastion public subnet across multi az, with load balancing and auto scaling, observability
-- Deploy flavours of aws rds/aurora database configurations that provide maa
+- Deploy flavours of aws rds/aurora database configurations that provide maa best practise

 ---